 Alternate: Mr Ram Kamineni

-European Union, France and Denmark
+European Union, France, Denmark and Italy

 Alternate: Dr Daniel Frank